 Successful completion of the Foundation Year will enable you to progress into the first year (Level C) of your chosen honours degree.
 Further details can be found here.

 In your first year, you gain an understanding of the models and theories of health and wellbeing.
 You will look at social and psychological approaches to health and wellbeing, as well as the differences in health and wellbeing between social groups.

 You explore the different causes of health, wellbeing and illness and will look at how policy is used to improve health and wellbeing.
-You also look at key issues in the UK such as disability, mental health, obesity, cancer and addiction.
+You will consider how health is experienced differently by different social groups due to inequalities is society.
+You will also look at key issues in the UK such as disability, mental health, obesity, cancer and addiction.

 Other topics discussed in your second year include ethical issues such as screening for disease, how the media affects health and wellbeing, and research methods used in health and wellbeing.

-You gain practical experience in your second year by going on a number of fieldtrips.
+You gain practical experience in your second year by undertaking a community-based health promotion project.